Now, when you click #child, the console will show only: CHILD clicked, and #parent will not receive the event.

 Forcing event capturing

 By default, event listeners work in the bubbling phase, which means the event for #child will fire first, followed by the event for #parent.
+However, you can reverse this order by assigning the listener to the capturing phase, by passing true as the third argument to addEventListener.

 Now #parent will fire before #child, because it handles the event during the capturing phase.